-If you die or can't take care of your children, what happens to them depends on what plans you've made for them.
+If you die or can't take care of your children (for example, if you have a stroke or are seriously injured) what happens to them depends on what plans you've made for them.
+You can appoint (name) a guardian to take your place.

 See Guardianship: Parenting time and parental responsibilities for more information about guardianship.